dots logo Chapter 3 - Integumentary System

 3. Cicatricial alopecia

-41. What is the name of the condition where the skin becomes thick and scaly due to accelerated cell growth?
+45. What is the name of the condition where the skin becomes thick and scaly due to excessive exposure to sun?

 4. Eczema